spapas/spapas.github.io/content/react-redux-tutorial.rst

 A simple example
 ================

-I've implemented a very simple redux example @ jsfiddle_ that increases and decreases a number using two buttons to support the above:
+I've implemented a very simple redux example @ jsfiddle that increases and decreases a number using two buttons to support the above:

+.. jsfiddle:: 8aba3sp6

 Its html is: